 An ACPE Certified Educator is considered inactive after three years of no supervision of students or a sufficient level of participation in CPE-Related Educational Activities.
 See Maintaining Your ACPE Certified Educator Credential and CPE-Related Educational Activities for more information.

 Determination of an ACPE Certified Educator’s eligibility to return to active status is determined by the Chair of the Certification Commission, with support from members of the Commission as needed.

-- Applicant responsibility – The person seeking restoration bears the burden of demonstrating that the requirements are met.
+It is the responsibility of the person seeking restoration to demonstrate that the requirements are met.

 - limited to five single-spaced typewritten pages (not including footnotes, bibliography and verbatim conversation) for each paper, using a standard 1 inch margin and font size at least 12 point Times New Roman.

 - clear, legible and reflective of the purpose for which presented.

 - written at a graduate level of quality.

 - documented with footnotes for materials cited directly or paraphrased and page numbers.